Offenders don't stay

 juvenile and criminal justice systems, schools, and social services

 agencies to make more informed decisions regarding the early

 identification, control, supervision, and treatment of juveniles who

-repeatedly commit serious delinquent or criminal acts.
-This will be
+juveniles who repeatedly commit serious delinquent or criminal acts.

-accomplished through the purchase of juvenile justice case management
+This will be accomplished through the purchase of juvenile justice case

-software.
-This software includes a school interface that allows the
+management software.
+This software includes a school interface that

-probation department to provide the school resource officers with
+allows the probation department to provide the school resource officers

 provide the probation department with information on the juvenile’s